zulucmd/zulu/completion-integrations/README.md

 # Dependencies

-- Clone this project and clone the Cobra project both in the same parent directory
+- Clone this project and clone the Zulu project both in the same parent directory
 - A container engine installation (e.g., Podman or Docker)
 - GO

 Containers are used to execute the tests for different versions of the different shells.
-The tests can be run on Linux or MacOS.
+The tests can be run on Linux or macOS.

-It is also possible to run the tests natively on MacOS to run regression tests for that platform.
-This is done automatically when running the tests on MacOS.
+It is also possible to run the tests natively on macOS to run regression tests for that platform.
+This is done automatically when running the tests on macOS.
 # Running the tests

 ## Test all